robotVisionHang/LiveBirthPrediction_Data_Code/README.md

 # LiveBirthPrediction_Data_Code
 Data and code needed to reproduce the findings of the live birth prediction study.

+Figure 1-Source data 1:
+This directory contains the code to reproduce the model.

 Figure-2-Code-Data:
 This directory contains the data and code used for generating ROC curves shown in Figure 2 of the manuscript.

 Figure-3-Data:
-This directory contains the excel file used for generating the AUC ranking chart shown in Fgiure 3 of the manuscript.
+This directory contains the data and code used for generating the AUC ranking chart shown in Fgiure 3 of the manuscript.

 Figure-4-Data:
 This directory contains the data and code used for generating the heatmaps shown in Figure 4 of the manuscript.